OPSJono/spectre/readme.md

 It is a standard Laravel repository and can be hosted anywhere you would usually host a Laravel application.

 I have provided a Vagrant virtual machine which can host the application locally for you.
 The instructions are aimed at OSX machines.

+If you have used Vagrant with VirtualBox before, you can ignore the majority of this and skip right to the 'vagrant up' part.

 ---
 OSX Setup